aimux docs

 })

-Precedence at startup: persisted aimux.json.themeId (if still known) → your theme field → fallback aimux.
+Precedence at startup: persisted aimux.json.themeId (if still known) → theme.initialMode → built-in dark fallback. paletteOverrides applies on top of the chosen base theme.

 backends